CONCURRENT SESSIONS

 Patrick C. H. Hsieh, MD, PhD, Institute of Biomedical Sciences, Academia Sinica, Taiwan

-• Using stem cells to study disease processes is a powerful tool for translating research from bench to bedside.
-This session will highlight stem cell-derived models that provide insight into responses to injury, regeneration, and tissue repair, enabling the dissection of the molecular and cellular basis of these diseases to develop treatment options.
+This session will focus on using stem cells to study disease processes, a powerful tool for translating research from bench to bedside.
+We will highlight stem cell-derived models that provide insight into injury responses, regeneration, and tissue repair, enhancing our understanding of the molecular and cellular mechanisms behind these processes and helping in the development of potential treatment options.

 Organ Generation and Regeneration

-Research advances in stem cells and tissue biology relevant to normal organ formation during development, including experimental strategies for ex vivo organ engineering and in vivo replacement.
-This also includes research into organ regeneration following injury or damage.
+Exploring research advances in stem cells and tissue biology relevant to normal organ formation, including experimental strategies for ex vivo organ engineering and in vivo replacement, and organ regeneration following injury or damage.

 *Additional invited and abstract-selected speakers to be determined.
 Session descriptions and titles may change slightly.